 Android Keyboard Has Stopped: So, you are getting late for your office and you take out your Android device to send a message to your colleague that you will be late and suddenly you find that your keyboard has unfortunately stopped working.
 After trying a few encouraging efforts, you feel that you don’t have any solution to fix the issue.
-We believe that you prefer Android device so that you can send and receive all the hasty messages, but it would be quite annoying to see the message “Unfortunately, Android Keyboard has stopped”
+We believe that you prefer Android devices so that you can send and receive all the hasty messages, but it would be quite annoying to see the message “Unfortunately, Android Keyboard has stopped”.

 Moreover, this issue should be solved quickly, because you will be desperate to use your device the same as earlier.
 If you are looking for a solution to fix “Unfortunately, Android keyboard has stopped”, read the following article.
 We have come up with the solution considering all the android devices including Samsung, HTC, Sony, Xperia, Motorola, LG and many more.

 Read More: iPhone white screen